hoangduytran/blender-manual/manual/editors/3dview/controls/snapping.rst

 By default, snapping only happens while moving something, but you can also enable it for rotating and scaling.

+.. _bpy.types.ToolSettings.snap_angle_increment_3d:
+.. _bpy.types.ToolSettings.snap_angle_increment_3d_precision:

 Rotation Increment
 ==================

 Angle used in incremental snapping for the rotation operator.
-The second value is the `Rotation Precision Increment`, used for finer transformations and activated by default with the :kbd:`Shift` key.
+The second value is the *Rotation Precision Increment*, used for finer transformations and activated by default with the :kbd:`Shift` key.